-The basic engine of FastRIP and T-RIP is from CADlink Technology Corporation.
+The basic engine of FastRIP and T-RIP is from CADlink Technology Corporation and is based on their FilmMaker software.
 What makes T-RIP different from other similar software are the enhancements and custom changes/upgrades and additional routines by Scott Fresener and T-Biz Network.